barbazul/1kfa/mod_guide_player.md

 better endure the exertion.

 **Every PC has 10 Stamina points.** When a PC loses all 10, they are incapacitated.
-After that, their fate is up to the GM.
+After that, their fate is up to the game rules and the GM.

 ## The Four Ds